A visit to Nikki Haley's hometown — where race 'still exists'

 But, growing up in South Carolina in the 1960s and '70s, Duncan says race was always there.

 "I think all of us know what this country was built on.
-And [racism] still exists," he says.
+And [racism] still exists," he said.
 "It exists.
 As people here in America, we have to deal with these things."

 Lisa B. Stokes grew up in Bamberg and spent her career as a teacher.
 She started elementary school right around the time local schools were integrating and spent her first year of grade school in an all-Black class.
 Stokes has mixed feelings about Haley's comments.